dmltdev/algo-patterns/readme.md

 # Data Structures and Algorithms

-The repository contains 100%-tested implementations of common data structures and algorithms.
+The repository contains fully-tested implementations of common data structures and algorithms.

 Implemented with TypeScript, Python, and Golang.
+Testing coverage is 90%+.